basse058/billboard_v3/README.md

 Our goal was to create a website that could predict the likelihood of a song being a Billboard Top 100 song in a specific decade based on its Spotify audio features.
 A user can input any song/artist and a specific decade, then the site will present a percentage of how likely it is of being a top charting song during that timeframe.

-### **Process**:

-- In order to create this website we started off by compiling Spotify song features from the top 100 charting songs in every decade from 1960-2010.
-While also gathering the Spotify song features for songs in each decade that were not top charting songs.
-After organizing the features for non charting and charting songs we created a database to store all of it.
-We then trained a separate machine learning model in every decade to try to establish whether the top charting songs can be distinguished by their audio features.
-- _____
-- _____

 <hr>

 ### **Data**